legorovers/pirover_simulator/README.md

 - Make physics more realistic
 - Make new workbooks targeted at half hour visits for about 15 children (ages 11-14)

-### Testing

-To run the docker image, first install docker and then run `sudo docker build pirover .; sudo docker run pirover`.
-This will not spawn the application but serves as a good basis to ensure the code works in different environments or which packages could break it

-TODO: Add instructions for windows and MacOS